 - 15. May be required depending on values used in #14

 - 16. Highly recommended as this will reduce your tax liability.

 Importing Your Data

-Click here for step-by-step instructions on importing your Excel file.
+View our step-by-step instructions on importing your Excel file to learn more.

 If your 1095-C Import Spreadsheet is imported successfully, you will see a review of your filing after uploading.
 If not, you will see an error screen that will detail the type of error that occurred along with line numbers to help you correct the issue.

 If you’d like to learn more about ACA reporting, keep reading here:

 - ACA Draft Instructions Released

 - BoomTax API: A RESTful API for the IRS AIR System